 How do I get started with adaptive swimming?

 While you could just go to your local pool and start swimming on your own, a good way to train for swimming competitively is to join a swimming club.
 You may be able to find a club that offers trainers that are experienced in adaptive sports.

-4-.
-How often do I need to practice?
+How often do I need to practice adaptive swimming?

 Make a regular practice schedule for yourself that includes time with a club or team as well as practice time by yourself.
 But make sure that your workouts are enjoyable, or you may start to see it as a chore.

-5-.
-Do I have to compete on a Paralympic level?
+Do I have to compete on a Paralympic level in adaptive swimming?

 Getting Started With Adaptive Swimming

 Now that we’ve answered these questions, you may be ready to get involved in adaptive swimming.
 To get more information on Paralympic swimming and to contact someone who may be able to help you find a swimming club near you, check out the webpage for World Para Swimming.
+If you’re in the UK you can also check out swimming.org to find out where your nearest swimming pool is and whether or not they can cater for adaptive swimming in terms of overall disability access at the venue.
 It also includes video interviews with the athletes as well as a listing of the world records for each event.
 If you are serious about becoming a competitive swimmer, it’s good to know what you are up against!

 And if you have some time to check out any videos, YouTube has plenty of footage of Paralympic swimming events.
-The Summer Paralympics were just held in Rio in 2016.
+The Summer Paralympics are held every four years in various locations around the world.